eladnoor/equilibrator/classic_rxns/source/tca.rst

 Acetyl-CoA + 3 H2O ⇌ 2 CO2 + CoA + 8 e-

 We can see that the net effect of the TCA cycle is to decarboxylate acetyl twice to make  CO\ :sub:`2` and electrons.
 These electrons have an average potential of E'\ :sup:`m` ≈ -350 mV, meaning that they can be donated to NAD+ to form NADH (E'\ :sup:`m` ≈ -330 mV).
-[1]_ These electrons are mostly donated to NAD+ to form NADH, which can then be donated to O\ :sub:`2` and coupled to the formation of ATP via the `respiratory electron transport chain <respiration.html>`_.
+In the TCA cycle, electrons are mostly donated to NAD+ to form NADH, which can then be donated to O\ :sub:`2` and coupled to the formation of ATP via the `respiratory electron transport chain <respiration.html>`_.

-..
-[1] You might notice that these E'\ :sup:`m` values are very close to each other, meaning small variations in concentrations might make these redox reactions infeasible.
+You might notice that the E'\ :sup:`m` values above are very close to each other, meaning small variations in concentrations might make these redox reactions infeasible.
 In practice this is "fixed" in two ways.
 First, as we will see, not all the electrons are donated to NADH.
 Two of the 8 electrons produced by oxidizing acetyl-CoA are donated to a higher (more positive) potential acceptor FAD+ (E'\ :sup:`m` ≈ -240 mV).
 Second, the NAD and NADH concentrations are not exactly 1 mM.
 Typically [NAD+] is about 30-50 times greater than [NADH] - try using eQuilibrator to see how this concentration ratio affects the E' value for NAD+ reduction to NADH.

 Constructing the TCA Cycle
 ----------------------------------------------------------